SamarthUrane/Publisher_Subscriber/readme.md

 # Publisher Subscriber Notification System

 The Publisher Subscriber Notification System is a Node.js application that allows publishers to send notifications to subscribers who are interested in specific topics.
-It provides APIs for subscribing to topics, unsubscribing from topics, and notifying subscribers about updates by sending mails, adding and deleting subscribers.
+It provides APIs for subscribing to topics, unsubscribing from topics, and notifying subscribers about updates by sending mails, adding and deleting subscribers, adding new messages to topic, getting all messages for users topics, getting specific topics messages.

 ## Table of Contents